ArAfs-bit/Azure-Security-Compliance-Project/README.md

 ## Project Overview

 The goal of this project is to apply security best practices in Microsoft Azure to monitor and improve compliance.
-This includes configuring Network Security Groups to control network traffic, setting up Multi-Factor Authentication (MFA), and monitoring compliance through Microsoft Defender for Cloud.
+This includes configuring Network Security Groups to control network traffic, setting up role-based access control (RBAC), and monitoring compliance through Microsoft Defender for Cloud.

 ## Prerequisites